RamCCTech/CPP_Advance_Assignments/Assignment6/Readme.md

 ## Overview

-This assignment focuses on the implementation of a lambda expression within the `Sketcher/src/Reader`.cpp file to define a function named `printFileNotFoundError`.
+This assignment focuses on the implementation of a lambda expression within the `Sketcher/src/Reader`.cpp file to define a function named `displayFileMissingError`.
 The lambda expression returns a string, which is referenced from the user function stack using the `&` reference operator in the Capture Clause.
 Additionally, the `mutable` keyword is employed to allow modifications to the captured string within the Lambda Expression.
 The resulting string is then outputted to the user via `std::cout`.

 ## Updated Function Definition